 Figure 10- 10.
 Right Clicking a Commander Icon

-Collapse - to collapse the group that will be represented by a single icon.

-Expand - to expand the SIM group, in detail.
+- Collapse to collapse the group that will be represented by a single icon. - Expand to expand the SIM group, in detail. - Property to pop up a window to display the group information.